how to track internal links ga4

 Beyond Link Click Tracking in Google Analytics

-And if you’re interested in more digital marketing tips and tricks like this, head on over to YouTube and check out the Root and Branch channel.
-And feel free to ask questions because it helps me learn.
+If you’re interested in more digital marketing tips and tricks like this, head on over to YouTube and check out the Root and Branch channel.
 I do my best to respond to all questions and comments over there.
 You can learn more about Root and Branch or connect with me (Hi, I’m Zack) over on LinkedIn.

 click to yt